 San Mateo County - Affordable Housing Fund (AHF)

-As of November 2016, there have been four completed NOFA rounds (funding rounds) of the County's Affordable Housing Fund (AHF).
-An additional "Aquisition and Preservation" NOFA -- a sub-fund within AHF -- is in process.
+As of September 2019, there have been seven completed NOFA rounds (funding rounds) of the County's Affordable Housing Fund (AHF).

 Below is a summary of these funding rounds: